 The Campaign Page default template is a minimalist, one-page, easy-to-use design showcasing your logo and mission statement.
 It’s a great solution for organizations that want to keep it simple or haven't yet developed much content.

-An added video should tell more of your story and include a clear call to action, driving people to donate.
-(Click here for instructions about adding a video; look for item number 6 under "Brand your campaign.)
-Remember to select a visually appealing video thumbnail that aligns with your page look.
+There are two places to embed video (from YouTube and Vimeo) in a story template: (1) in the prominent position at the top of the page and (2) within the body of the page.
+Whether part of a virtual fundraiser or not, added video should tell more of your story and include a clear call to action, driving people to donate.
+(Click here for instructions about adding a video.)
+Remember to select a visually appealing video thumbnail that aligns with the look of your page.

 Here’s a trio of free or affordable online resources that provide access to high-quality images and graphics that will make your campaign pages stand out from the crowd.

 People get excited to donate to your nonprofit organization based on its impact.
 Tell them why your organization exists, who benefits from your efforts and how.
 Keep it short and to the point for maximum effect.
 You can add images, links to other pages, and format the text as you like, but we recommend keeping it simple so that the focus remains on getting donations.